Ks89/BYAManager/README.md

 BYAManager uses BYAUpdater to update itself automatically!

-I presented this sofware in 2011 [HERE](http://www.biteyourapple.net/2011/12/28/esclusiva-bya-biteyourapple-manager-beta-3/)
+I presented this software in 2011 [HERE](http://www.biteyourapple.net/2011/12/28/esclusiva-bya-biteyourapple-manager-beta-3/)

 **This software requires Java 8 or above and an internet connection**